sorw992/SearchMovies/README.md

-# Search Movies is an OMDb search movie project that used customm hooks to work with api and store data.
+# Search Movies is an OMDb search movie project that used custom hooks to work with api and store data.

 ## Getting Started with Create React App